montessoriskyeview/school/README.md

-# Skyeview Montessori School Website
+# Skyeview Montessori Learning Center Website

-## About Our School
+## About Our Learning Center
-Skyeview Montessori School is a vibrant educational community serving children from ages 3 through 5th grade in Las Vegas.
+Skyeview Montessori Learning Center is a vibrant educational community serving children from ages 3 through 5th grade in Las Vegas.
 Our unique approach combines traditional Montessori principles with an emphasis on outdoor learning and child-led activities.
+As a learning center, we provide homeschool supplementation and enrichment programs rather than traditional schooling.

 ### Key Features
 - **Child-Centered Learning**: Activities and curriculum guided by children's interests